 Eta Sigma Delta (EΣΔ)

-ESD is an international honor society that recognizes exceptional academic achievement by inviting junior and senior RHIM students with a 3.25 GPA to join.
+An international honor society that recognizes exceptional academic achievement by inviting junior and senior RHIM students with a 3.25 GPA to join.
 The Council on Hotel, Restaurant, and Institutional Education (CHRIE), the leading international association devoted to hospitality and tourism education, administers this organization.

 Hi-Tech Fashion Group